Keshavdulal/btec-computer-networks-notes/32-nss-networked-systems-security/btec-nss-assignment.md

   * Length: A 2 page extensive report describing various operations of an IDS
   * Evidence: Report and Presentation.

+---

 ## Assignment 2: What's best ?

+#### Assessment Method : Report, Presentation

+#### Scenario:
+Following your report on threats, the organisation would now like a presentation on how best to minimise risks.

 Phase 2: how to minimise risks.

 * P3: Explain what an organisation can do to minimise security breaches in networked systems [SM4].
+	* The requirement for P3 is ‘explain’, which should be more than a simple description of the elements outlined in the unit content.

 * M2: Suggest how users can be authenticated to gain access to a networked system.
+	* For M2, a variety of authentication methods should be explained and one or more recommended for use by the organisation.
 * D2: Compare the security benefits of different cryptography techniques.
+	* D2 will require some in-depth research into cryptography techniques and a discussion of the relative benefits.s

+---

 ## Assignment 3: Start installing

+#### Assessment Method: Security plan, Observation record, Witness statement, Report

+#### Scenario:
+The organisation has reviewed their needs and asked you to configure their system appropriately.

 Phase 3: configure and test network security hardware/software.